Bereaved Families - Guidance on CPS service to bereaved families in homicide cases

 Some families may be sceptical about the value of making a VPS at all if it has little or no effect on sentence.
 Where a VPS is made, however, prosecutors should also advise that is open to the family to make a further VPS closer to the date of trial if they so wish.

-The Attorney General's Guidelines on Disclosure and the provisions of the Criminal Procedure and Investigations Act 1996 should apply as normal when considering disclosure.
+The Attorney General's Guidance on Disclosure 2022 and the provisions of the Criminal Procedure and Investigations Act 1996 should apply as normal when considering disclosure.
 The fact that the VPS will be disclosed to the defence should be made very clear.
 Some victims will not want the defendant to know the effect the alleged crime has had upon them, while others take the view that the statement permits the victim to confront the offender with the consequences of his/her actions in a relatively safe environment.

 Further guidance can be found in the Criminal Procedure Directions (CPD) Sentencing which is reproduced at Annex A in the legal guidance on the VPS.